tigoe/display-examples/OLED_Examples/readme.md

 ![photo of a microOLED breakout board attached to a Nano 33 IoT](img/microOLED.jpg) _Figure 3.
 MicroOLED display attached to a Nano 33 IoT._

+### SSD1309 Transparent OLED Display
+The SSD1309 transparent OLED Display and breakout board  from Crystalfontz is a 128x56 display that you can see through.
+It works with the u8g2 library and the Crystalfontz OLED Breakout Board.
+It uses an SSD1309 driver, the same as Sparkfun's Transparent Graphical OLED Breakout board.
+I have not tested the Sparkfun board with the u8g2 library, nor this board with the Sparkfun Hyperdisplay library yet, however.
+There is an [example for this display](https://github.com/tigoe/display-examples/tree/main/OLED_Examples/u8g2_SSD1309_OLED_Example) using the SPI interface in this repository.

 ### Crystalfontz Displays
 Crystalfontz makes a number of displays, and I've just started to work with a few of them.
 These notes are very preliminary.
 * [128x128 Round OLED display](https://www.crystalfontz.com/product/cfal128128b0011w-128x128-round-oled-display) - uses SSD1327 driver